Better Call Saul

 Gilligan, who created and developed Breaking Bad, and Gould, who wrote the Breaking Bad episode "Better Call Saul", began considering a Saul Goodman spin-off in 2009.
 Because Saul's role in Breaking Bad had expanded beyond the writing staff's plans, Gilligan felt he could be explored further.
 He and Gould considered making a half-hour legal comedy featuring Saul and his various clients, but settled on an hour-long tragedy showing how he develops into the character seen in Breaking Bad.
 Better Call Sauls development began during the production of Breaking Bads final season in 2013, with Gilligan and Gould serving as co-showrunners and numerous production staff returning.
-Gilligan left Better Call Saul early in the third season—making Gould the sole showrunner for the remainder of its run—though he returned to help write the final season.
+Gilligan left Better Call Saul as a writer early in the third season—making Gould the sole showrunner for the remainder of its run—though he continued to direct episodes, and returned to help write the final season.

 Better Call Saul received critical acclaim, with praise for its acting, characters, writing, direction, and cinematography.
-Many reviewers have considered it a worthy successor to Breaking Bad—many deeming it superior to its predecessor—and one of the greatest television series of all time.
-It has garnered many accolades, including 2 Peabody Award nominations, 53 Primetime Emmy Award nominations (setting a record for the most-nominated show to never win an Emmy), 19 Writers Guild of America Award nominations, 20 Critics' Choice Television Award nominations, 9 Screen Actors Guild Award nominations, and 6 Golden Globe Award nominations.
+Many reviewers have considered it a worthy successor to Breaking Bad—some deeming it superior to its predecessor—and one of the greatest television series of all time.
+It has garnered many accolades, including 2 Peabody Award nominations, 53 Primetime Emmy Award nominations (setting a record for the most-nominated show to never win an Emmy), 19 Writers Guild of America Award nominations, 20 Critics' Choice Television Award nominations, 9 Actor Award nominations, and 6 Golden Globe Award nominations.
 At the time of its airing, the series premiere held the record for the highest-rated scripted series premiere in basic cable history.